How to Start Exercising Again in Your 50s (and Beyond) Without Injury

 Why Exercise After 50 Feels Harder (and Why It Matters More)

-If you’ve tried to get back into exercise in your 50s and felt like your body just isn’t responding the same way - it’s not in your head.
+If you’ve tried to restart a fitness routine recently and felt like your body just isn’t responding the same way it used to - you’re not imagining it, and you’re not being dramatic.

 Maintain muscle and metabolism